 You should make a complaint within 12 months of the alleged incident unless there are exceptional circumstances.

 Who can make a complaint?

 - Any person directly affected by the incident, which is being complained about.

 - Any person who is witness to inappropriate or wrong behaviour, and wishes to complain about it.
 (This usually means you were an eyewitness, and not that you saw it on TV or read about it.)

 - Any person making a complaint on behalf, and with the written permission of, someone else who falls into one of the above categories.

 How to make a complaint

-can complete our complaints form here.
+Online by completing our complaints form here.

-Visit your local police station.
+Or by visiting your local police station.